Ensurge starts manufacturing scale-up and commercialization of the world’s first high energy density rechargeable solid-state microbatteries

-SAN JOSE, Calif., May 22, 2023 - Ensurge Micropower (OSE: ENSU, and OTCIQ: ENMPY), a leading provider of solid-state lithium microbatteries for a new generation of wearables, hearables and IoT devices, today announced it is reliably producing packaged lithium solid-state microbatteries with high performance and improved manufacturing flow.
+SAN JOSE, Calif., May 22, 2023 (GLOBE NEWSWIRE) -- Ensurge Micropower (OSE: ENSU, and OTCIQ: ENMPY), a leading provider of solid-state lithium microbatteries for a new generation of wearables, hearables and IoT devices, today announced it is reliably producing packaged lithium solid-state microbatteries with high performance and improved manufacturing flow.
 In addition to this progress, Ensurge has started producing sample volumes of high capacity multi-layer solid-state lithium microbatteries using its innovative and unique architecture based on a 10-micron stainless steel substrate.
-Achieving these industry-first milestones is a major step toward bringing Ensurge's solid-state microbattery products into volume production, now projected for the second half of the year.
+Achieving these industry-first milestones is a major step toward bringing Ensurge's solid-state microbattery products into volume production.

 “These two milestones are extremely significant for Ensurge as it prepares to scale production for these market-changing solid-state lithium microbatteries.
 Our batteries will revolutionize the way next generation products are designed to enable enhanced capabilities and performance,” said Mark Newman, Ensurge Chief Executive Officer.
 “The Ensurge technical and operations teams have done a phenomenal job in making substantial progress over the last six (6) months to realize the world’s first high energy density microbatteries with capacities in the 1 to 100 milliampere-hour range (mAh).”